EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

 This specification defines the content of the EWC Trusted List and the requirements and interfaces for its use.
 It enables wallets, issuers, and relying parties to use the EWC trust infrastructure within the scope of the eIDAS Trust Framework, which in this document includes the eIDAS regulation, Implementing Acts (IA), and the Architecture and Reference Framework (ARF).

-The specification covers using trusted lists in the context of EWC Pilots to verify the issuer’s public key, which is used to sign the attestation.
+The specification covers using trusted lists in the context of EWC Pilots to verify the issuer’s public key, which is used to sign the credential.

 Note that this document is not authoritative outside of the pilot projects and that it may make choices and definitions that are not fully aligned with the eIDAS Trust Framework.
 These choices are made primarily for implementation simplicity purposes.